Avg: 4 from 22 votes

 |FA:||Brooke Sandahl, et. al.|

 Classic!
 Steep, splitter crack systems linked by airy, committing sequences on pitch after pitch of perfect, white granite.
 Originally put up by Brooke Sandahl over a three year period back in the '90s, (?) this gem was unearthed when Leavenworth local Sol Wertkin saw a picture of the route on a Metolius catalog and mined Brooke for beta.
 Der Sportsman is now included in the Leavenworth Rock guidebook with an adventure-oriented description that maximizes pitch to pitch uncertainty.
-My thoughts on such things are as follows:
+Route description/my thoughts:

-Pitch 1: Crux-5.11+.
+P1 (5.11+) - Crux.
 Follow easy, less-appealing climbing up a left-slanting crack system that eventually leaves you standing at a stance contemplating a tipsy crux guarding the stem box above.
 Pull through this and work up the beautiful twin cracks, eventually committing to liebacking and stemming up the right crack to a two-bolt anchor.
 (2 bolts and thin to medium gear.
-Heavy on the thin cams and stoppers)
+Heavy on the thin cams and stoppers.)

-Pitch 2: Mental crux-5.11-. (but not that bad) Work briefly up the corner above and eventually cut right through a knobby crux protected by a fixed pin.
+P2 (5.11-) - Mental crux, but not that bad.
+Work briefly up the corner above and eventually cut right through a knobby crux protected by a fixed pin.
 Pull around the arete to the right and onto the slab.
 This is where the guidebook leaves you S.O.L.
 Above and left is a seam with a bolt about 20' up.
 This is off route.
 Stem further right on knobs to the base of an offset tips crack with a pin at the top.
 Belay on a ledge with a bolt anchor.

-Pitch 3: The money pitch-5.10+. (but they're all money pitches, really) Walk left on the ledge to access the undercling flake/crack system above.
+P3 (5.10+) - The money pitch (but they're all money pitches, really).
+Walk left on the ledge to access the undercling flake/crack system above.
 Killer hands and fingers will take you to a broad ledge and a gear anchor.

-Pitch 6: The Icing on the Cake-5.11.
+P6 (5.11) - The Icing on the Cake.
 Climb up to the bolt, step left, and commit to the awesome splitter above.
 Steep, thuggish, and flaring thin hands take you to an awkward chockstone mantel and an easy chimney above.
 There's a bolted belay (and a random/pointless protection bolt) at the top of the chimney. (we belayed here) If you went with the higher P5 belay option, you could carry on to the top via 5.easy terrain.
 Careful in the chimney as one of the blocks in the back of it is frighteningly loose.

 Descent: Rap the back side with one rope.